Getting Off the Train – Alighting in Yekaterinburg

 Ekaterinburg1

 I think we all felt a sense of relief when this came into view.
 I know I did.
 Our transportation coordinator Vlad met us on the platform and greeted us expansively welcoming us to Yekaterinburg in boisterous English.
-(You may also see the city’s Romanized name as Ekaterinburg but the spelling I’ve chosen is more common and better reflects the pronunciation.)
+(You may also see the city’s Romanized name written as Ekaterinburg.
+I’ll use them interchangeably but Yekaterinburg better reflects the local pronunciation.)
 He “gallantly” offered to carry the bags of one of the women in our group and ended with Anne’s though I don’t think that was his hope or intention.

 Everyone hustled off to their rooms for a shower and change of clothes but we agreed to reconvene in the lobby as G had offered an orientation walk around the city.
 The consensus was that we would stop for an early dinner (it was about 16:30 local time) and G took us to a nearby cafeteria style restaurant that she assured us was very popular with the locals.